top of page

 This moment was eye-opening.

-It proved that my presence on LinkedIn had been indexed and prioritized by Google over my newer website.
+It proved that my presence on LinkedIn had been indexed and prioritized by Google over my new website.
 A social media page was relevant to Google’s AI program and showed up amongst other websites and articles on that keyword phrase.

 Takeaway?
 For attorneys or law firms who have well-established sites but outdated or underused LinkedIn social media profiles, this could mean missed visibility, fewer clicks, and lost leads.